rootscript/houHow/README.md

 ### Currently using `gitnote` on this Github repo
 I testing in MacOS now, but there is a Windows installer & a portable that I need to test.
-- On Android & IOS I will have to find a solution to easily edit the markdown files and sync  them to the Githu
+- On Android & IOS I will have to find a solution to easily edit the markdown files and sync  them to the Github repo.

 ### History
 Originally started this plan in LucidChart, mapping the outline and adding notes and links as comments of the nodes.
 I ran into some issues that bothered me: